kserve/kserve/docs/samples/performance-testing/grpc.md

 ```

 ## Launch an Iter8 experiment
-Iter8 introduces the notion of an *experiment* that makes it easy to verify that your inference service is ready, generate load for the inference, collect latency and error related metrics, and assess SLOs for performance validation.
+Iter8 introduces the notion of an *experiment* that makes it easy to verify that your inference service is ready, generate load for the inference, collect latency and error-related metrics, and assess SLOs for performance validation.
 Launch the Iter8 experiment inside the Kubernetes cluster.

 ```shell
 iter8 k launch \